Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ======================================  ======  ==========================

-The optional ``ETHTOOL_A_MODULE_POWER_MODE_POLICY`` attribute encodes the transceiver module power mode policy enforced by the host.
-The default policy is driver-dependent, but "auto" is the recommended default and it should be implemented by new drivers and drivers where conformance to a legacy behavior is not critical.
+The optional ``ETHTOOL_A_MODULE_POWER_MODE_POLICY`` attribute encodes the transceiver module power mode policy enforced by the woke host.
+The default policy is driver-dependent, but "auto" is the woke recommended default and it should be implemented by new drivers and drivers where conformance to a legacy behavior is not critical.

-The optional ``ETHTHOOL_A_MODULE_POWER_MODE`` attribute encodes the operational power mode policy of the transceiver module.
+The optional ``ETHTHOOL_A_MODULE_POWER_MODE`` attribute encodes the woke operational power mode policy of the woke transceiver module.
 It is only reported when a module is plugged-in.
 Possible values are:

 .. kernel-doc:: include/uapi/linux/ethtool.h